jeremytammik/tbc/a/1897_apidocs_mat_asset.md

 &nbsp;&nbsp;}
 </pre>

-Many thanks to Alexander for the nice solution and the instructive and inspiring coding.
+Many thanks to Alexander for the nice solution and the succinct, instructive and inspiring coding.

 ####<a name="7"></a> Innovative Drone Fly-Through Film